-5-Vinyl-uridine (5-VU) can potentially be used as a replacement for the copper-catalyst requiring 5-EU (5-Ethynyluridine)to measure de novo RNA synthesis in proliferating cells.
-This assumption is based on the previously demonstrated suitability of 5-Vinyl-2'-deoxyuridine (5-VdU) for DNA synthesis monitoring.
-Labeling of the resulting Vinyl-functionalized RNA is achieved via Copper-free Alkene-Tetrazine Ligation that allows to introduce a Biotin group for subsequent purification (via Tetrazine-containing Biotinylation Reagents) or a fluorescent group for subsequent microscopic imaging (via Tetrazine-containing Fluorescent Dyes).
+An attractive copper-free alternative to measure de novo RNA synthesis in proliferating cells is presented by using vinyl-modified nucleosides as chemical reporter, such as 5-Vinyl-uridine (5-VU).
+Labeling of the resulting vinyl-functionalized RNA is achieved via Inverse-Electron Demand Diels-Alder reaction (IEDDA) that allows for subsequent introduction of either a Biotin group for purification (via Tetrazine-containing Biotinylation Reagents) or a fluorescent group for subsequent microscopic imaging (via Tetrazine-containing Fluorescent Dyes).

 Jao et al. (2008) Exploring RNA transcription and turnover in vivo by using click chemistry.
 Proc.
 Natl.
 Acad.
 Sci.
 USA 105 (41):15779.